saashimi/prog_notes/c#_notes.md

 Press `F10` to step through code.

 #### Notes on casing
 camelCase is used for private fields and PascalCase for the public fields.
+Alternatively, some developers use underscores for private fields _camelCase.